coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 Copy **tx.raw** to your **cold environment.**

-Sign the transaction with both the payment and stake secret keys.
+Sign the transaction with the payment secret key.

 {% tabs %}
 {% tab title="air-gapped offline machine" %}